 And with those conversations always came laughter

-As our beloved Fred began to fail and lay in hospice care, I booked an on-air tribute to him.
+In 2005 our beloved Fred began to fail and lay in hospice care, so I booked an on-air tribute to him.
 For two hours musician after musician sang, and our fellow radio hosts came in to express their love.
 Even station execs put aside their differences for a change and stood in unity in their love for Fred.

 The show was burned onto a CD for me and I rushed out to the hospital to play it for him.
 A fellow DJ was already there gently strumming a guitar and shot me a look that clearly read, “It isn’t good.”
 And one glace at an incredibly frail, bed-ridden Fred and I realized just that without her needing to say a word.
 He had that very same “look” my own Dad did at the end.